centroid457/private_values/README.md

 ### Don't forget to add envs to your OS

-In our example you need this pair:
+In our example we need this pair:
 * ENV__user = "UserPrivate"
 * ENV__pwd = "PwdPrivate"
 or